 Common Name: Crack Willow

-Salix fragilis is a Deciduous Tree up to 15.00 metres tall.
+Salix fragilis is a deciduous tree that can grow up to 15.00 metres tall.

 Europe, including Britain, from Sweden south and east to Spain, Serbia and Iran.